codas-hep/codas-hep.github.io/content/pages/preparation.md

 make t1
 ./t1
 ```

-# should print out about 30 lines of numbers
+This should print out about 30 lines of numbers.